dsatrier/precog/README.md

 - I was unable to download the dataset from the official website, so I downloaded it from Kaggle, the link is below.
 The hateful memes dataset will download as a folder named data, which I renamed to hateful_memes.
 ### Task 1
-- Your directory should look like the following
+- Your directory should look like the following\
-  /data  \
+  data  \
     |--- img\
     |--- //other files in the dataset\
     |---task1.ipynb